Cowley Regeneration Project

 Project Information:

-Cowley Regeneration Project is a Human-Induced Regeneration (HIR) project located on Cowley Station, approximately 80 kilometers southeast of Quilpie in South West Queensland.
-Registered in October 2019, the project covers a massive 94,187 hectares, an area roughly 1.5 times the size of Singapore, situated within the Mulga Lands bioregion.
+The Cowley Regeneration Project is a large-scale Human-Induced Regeneration (HIR) project located on Cowley Station, approximately 80km southeast of Quilpie in South West Queensland.
+Registered on October 16, 2019, the project covers a massive expanse of 94,187 hectares within the Quilpie Shire local government area.
+The property owners and proponents, Elizabeth and Robert Morris, work in conjunction with service provider Climate Friendly to manage the carbon abatement activities.